-Nicholas Braime was appointed Chairman in 1987.
-He joined the Group in 1972 and was instrumental in the set-up of the 4B division's USA business in 1984, where he spent a number of years before returning as Sales Director for Braime Pressings Limited.
-Nicholas is also the Group Managing Director and is responsible for overseeing the overseas subsidiaries, with the managing directors of these businesses reporting to Nicholas.
-Nicholas has built close relationships with the company's key suppliers over several decades and has a clear vision of expansion for the business in strategic locations.
+Nicholas joined the Group in 1972 and was instrumental in the set-up of the 4B division's USA business in 1984, where he spent a number of years before returning as Sales Director for Braime Pressings Limited.
+Nicholas was appointed Chairman in 1987 and became Group Managing Director in 2006.
+He stepped down as Managing Director in February 2023.
+Nicholas remains Executive Chairman and takes a prime interest in the Group's infrastructure and product development.
+Nicholas has built close relationships with the Company's key suppliers over several decades and has a clear vision of expansion for the business in strategic locations.